 Consider taking out a quick and easy no income verified home equity loan online and take advantage of the cash out for home improvements, construction, and debt consolidation.
 Please note that FHA mortgages are not available for borrowers that need a no income mortgage option.
 The FHA does not officially allow or endorse stated income loans or no doc mortgage programs.
 They require each FHA insured mortgage to be underwritten with sufficient income documentation.
 Get more program guidelines and lending rules from stated income mortgage lenders.

 In most cases if you have credit problems in the past, most companies will require you to document your employment and income at least for most bad-credit home equity loans.
 However, guidelines change frequently, and many programs will disregard credit issues after so many years. (ie. 3-years, 5-years, 7-years depending upon the specifics, ie, bankruptcy, foreclosure, charge-off, etc.) Ask for all the requirements and disclosure for a bad credit-second mortgage.

-No Documentation 2nd Mortgage
+Benefits of a No Doc 2nd Mortgage

 - Stated Income Options for qualified applicants

 - Second Mortgage Lines to 90% with no equity needed

 - NO Income Verification Loans for Self-Employed People

 - Quick Money for Debt Consolidation and Student Loan Refinancing

 - Limited Doc 2nd Mortgages that Automate the Loan Process

 - Competitive Rate Cash-Out Loan